linux-test-project/ltp/doc/developers/documentation.rst

 To check documentation words spelling, we provide support for `aspell <http://aspell.net/>`_, so make sure that it's installed.
 The documentation can be tested via ``make spelling`` command.
-Output will be visible in the ``doc/build`` folder and, if any error will be found, a warning message will be shown.
+Output will be visible in the ``doc/build`` folder and, if any error is found, a warning message is shown.

 C API documentation
 ~~~~~~~~~~~~~~~~~~~